waggle-sensor/core/README.md

 waggle_topic=/edge_processor,Waggle Core Software
 -->

-# Node Stack - Core
+# Node Stack - Core Repo

 This repo contains software and tools common to both the node controller and edge processor, covering functionality such as: